aemerick/galaxy_analysis/README.md

 These simulations constitute a substantial portion of my thesis work.

 IMPORTANT ACKNOWLEDGEMENT:

+This code relies extensively on the publically available yt analysis toolkit: http://yt-project.org/

 This code is largely inspired by the very well written galaxy analysis code by Nathan Goldbaum (https://bitbucket.org/ngoldbaum/galaxy_analysis).
 Some portions of my code are almost direct translations of this, modified to fit my specifc needs.